 Here are some practical ways that have helped me fight for joy:

 1. Talk to Your Doctor

 I can’t stress this enough, especially if you feel like you’re experiencing symptoms of depression and haven’t been diagnosed.
 Antidepressants aren’t for everyone, and they might not be a permanent solution, but it’s worth having the conversation with your doctor, who can also connect you with a therapist.

 2. Look Up, Not In

-It's so easy to remain introspective when bouts of depression get bad.
-Make a habit of turning to God and His promises rather than dwelling on your own thoughts when things are going OK, and it will be much easier to remain grounded in Him when they get really tough.
+It’s so easy to remain introspective when bouts of depression get bad.
+Make a habit of turning to God and his promises rather than dwelling on your own thoughts when things are going OK, and it will be much easier to remain grounded in him when things get really tough.

 3. Make a contract

-Not everyone who lives with depression will have thoughts of suicide or self-harm, but it's best to have a plan in place should those feelings arise.
-Talk to at least two trusted friends or family members (in case one isn't available) about what you're going through and ask them to be a personal emergency contact.
-I made a verbal contract with my best friend and my mentor that I would call them any time I felt like I might hurt myself and it has been a life-saving practise I've only needed to cash in on once or twice.
-It might be hard or feel selfish to make this agreement, but trust me - it's not.
-Your friends will be glad you're giving them a chance to help you out.
-Make them your first call when things get scary and let them speak truth into your heart.
+Not everyone who lives with depression will have thoughts of suicide or self-harm, but it’s best to have a plan in place should those feelings arise.
+Talk to at least two trusted friends or family members (in case one isn’t available when the need arises) about what you’re going through and ask them to be a personal emergency contact.
+I made a verbal contract with my best friend and my mentor that I would call them any time I felt like I might hurt myself, and it has been a life-saving practise I’ve only needed to cash in on once or twice.
+It might be hard or feel selfish to make this agreement, but trust me—it’s not.
+Your friends will be glad you’re giving them a chance to help you out.
+Make them your first call when things get scary and let them speak truth to your heart.
 For more emergency tips, go here.